Signature Stories and B2B Branding

 A signature story organizational unit

 An organizational team or person charged with curating, evaluating and refining signature stories can be the place an employee turns to when a potential signature story surfaces.
-They can also take on the roles of “reporter” and seek out signature stories.
+They can also take on the roles of “reporters” and seek out signature stories.
 With designers, videographers and editors this person can refine stories, provide and execute presentation options and find outlets such as podcasts, trade press, video media outlets as well as internal communication opportunities.

 B2B firms have their own unique characteristics for creating an organization where signature stories can thrive, it’s all about identifying and utilizing them.

 For more information, look to my book “Creating Signature Stories.”